 The same goes for art and comics—we receive fewer art submissions than in written categories, and want to publish more of it inside Voiceworks.
 But before you send it our way, be sure to flip through a copy of the mag to make sure your work is suited to the page dimensions, colour limitations and design specifications of Voiceworks.

-~Thanks to EdCommers Adalya Nash Hussein and Vince Ruston for the blurb~
+~Thanks to EdCommers LinLi Wan and Catherine Treloar for the blurb~

-Remember, you don’t have to stick to it.
+Remember, you don’t have to stick to the theme!
 Our themes are a prompt more than anything else—a springboard to get the creative ideas flowing.
 Most of all, we just want good work.
 Our motto is…

 Themed work: good